deckarep/golang-set/README.md

 I have to give some credit for helping seed the idea with this post on [stackoverflow.](http://programmers.stackexchange.com/questions/177428/sets-data-structure-in-golang)

+Update - as of 3/9/2014, you can use a compile-time generic version of this package in the [gen](http://clipperhouse.github.io/gen/) framework.
+This framework allows you to use the golang-set in a completely generic and type-safe way by allowing you to generate a supporting .go file based on your custom types.

 Please see the unit test file for additional usage examples.
 The Python set documentation will also do a better job than I can of explaining how a set typically [works.](http://docs.python.org/2/library/sets.html)    Please keep in mind however that the Python set is a built-in type and supports additional features and syntax that make it awesome.
 This set for Go is nowhere near as comprehensive as the Python set also, ~~this set has not been battle-tested or used in production~~.
 Also, this set is not goroutine safe.
 The rationale for this is the same reasons that the built-in